Losing My Life to Anorexia - a Visual and Written Journey

 May 10th, 2013

 He said he was going to have to admit me.
 I denied being ill, this can't be happening.
-Then he told me that I was going to have to be fed through a nasogastric tube, and I lost it.
+Then he told me that I was going to be fed through a nasogastric tube, and I lost it.

 A nurse wheeled me up to a hospital room opposite the nurses station and that is where I spent the next 8 days as well as received the diagnosis of Anorexia Nervosa.